obviousjim/OculusSphericalVideoViewer/README.md

 @obviousjim | http://jamesgeorge.org | http://github.com/obviousjim

 Designed in collaboration with Pomp & Clout for
-Book Shade - Crossing Borders VR Edition https://vimeo.com/88360151
+Booka Shade - Crossing Borders VR Edition https://vimeo.com/88360151

 Works great with spherical video shot with something like http://freedom360.us/ that has been distorted using [Equirectangular Projection](http://en.wikipedia.org/wiki/Equirectangular_projection)